 - Taking vitamin C supplements may give false negative results.
 It is recommended not to take Vitamin C supplements for the 3 days before the test.

 - Dispense about 7 ml of distilled water into a wide bore test tube.

-- Add a sample of faeces about 10-15 mm in diameter (taken from various parts of the specimen).
-Using a glass or plastic rod, emulsify the faeces in the water.
+- Add a sample of feces about 10-15 mm in diameter (taken from various parts of the specimen).
+Using a glass or plastic rod, emulsify the feces in the water.